pale pink rose with filmstrip

 A graduate of Wellesley College, Mary Claire served as a political appointee in the Administrations of Presidents Ronald Reagan and George H.W.
 Bush, at the Departments of Education (1987-’88) and Health and Human Services (1989-’93) respectively, as a speechwriter, policy analyst, and representative spearheading various initiatives.

-Mary Claire Kendall on the Oscars Red Carpet, March 2, 2014
+Mary Claire Kendall on the Oscars Red Carpet

 back to top